-- Following earlier improvement work, in 2020, the Arms Transformation Programme was established within Police, with a scope based on: - 37.1 making changes across the Arms regulat on operating model to set quality standards and improve consistency of decision making in line with the legislation; - 37.2 uplifting all current processes and procedures to comply with the legislation and quality regulatory expectations; and - 37.3 delivering a new technology platform to manage the administration of the Arms Regulatory system (the Arms Registry). - The implementation of Option 5 will strengthen and enhance the Arms Transformation Programme (with a scope and resource increase) so that it can deliver the new Branded Business Unit entity operating model.
-The current improvement programme will be well-aligned with the recommended new operating model. - Programme delivery will include increasing the capability and capacity of the existing BAU service delivery. - The Detailed Business Case identifies a number of key risks, constraints, and dependencies as well as mitigation actions.
-These will be actively managed through implementation. - A key risk is that Police may not be able to recruit sufficiently to increase capacity and capability in a labour constraint market.
-This may mean that Police ability to progress risk mitigation work, address the licensing backlog, and manage the increasing renewal applications will take longer.
-Police would therefore be operating in a manner more consistent with Option 4 in the Detailed Business Case (which did not have the same level of proactive intervention).
+- In 2020, the Arms Transformation Programme was established within Police, with a scope based on: - 37.1 making changes across the Arms regulation operating model to set quality standards and improve consistency of decision making in line with the legislation; - 37.2 uplifting all current processes and procedures to comply with the legislation; and - 37.3 delivering a new technology platform to manage the administration of the Arms Regulatory system (the Arms Registry). - The implementation of Option 5 will strengthen and enhance the Arms Transformation Programme (with a scope and resource increase) so that it can deliver the new Branded Business Unit entity operating model.
+Key aspects of the current improvemen programme will be well-aligned with the recommended new operating model. - Programme delivery will include increasing the capability and capacity of the existing BAU service delivery. - The Detailed Business Case identifies a number of key risks, constraints and dependencies as well as mitigation actions.
+These will be actively managed through implementation.